pmutunga/ubit-4-game/README.md

 ### Overview

-In this assignment, I created a fun and interactive game for web browsers.
+The Crystal Collector is a fun and interactive game for web browsers.
 This app dynamically update the HTML pages with the jQuery library.

 ### Here's how the app works:

-   * There will be four crystals displayed as buttons on the page.
+   * There are four crystals displayed as buttons on the page.

    * The player will be shown a random number at the start of the game.